ggiemr/GGI_TLM/README.md

 Known problems are noted in GGI_TLM/SOFTWARE_NOTES/known_problems.txt

-Current release is Version 1.0.1 after update on 26/3/2014

 Please report any issues which you have with the code, test cases or documentation and we will do our best to help.